Prairie Food Co-op Community Grocery

 Support the local tax base: A portion of the sales tax you pay for non-food items stays in our own county for vital public services.

-Naming Opportunities are valid for 10 years (terms and conditions)
+🛒 Naming rights are valid for 10 years.
+(Terms and conditions apply.)

 $250,000